List packages installed by cargo

 // Array Type

-// Fixed length, cannot be changed, allocated on stack
+// Fixed length, change not allowed, allocated on stack

 fn main() {